Gangrene Treatment Without Surgery for Saving Limbs and Restoring Life

 Treatment Options

-Options for treating this condition include antibiotics, oxygen therapy, surgeries for restoring blood flow or removing dead tissue, etc. Your best bet again gangrene is if you catch it early, as it will increase your chances of recovery.
+Options for treating this condition include antibiotics, oxygen therapy, surgeries for restoring blood flow or removing dead tissue, etc. Your best bet against gangrene is if you catch it early, as it will increase your chances of recovery.

 Symptoms of Gangrene